 I worked hard and not even for one second did I question myself about what I was doing there.
 I knew it when my name was called from the middle of the bush by mothers and children who did not even go to our school.

 I felt it in any hug or in any run in my direction that finished in a dive into my open arms.
-They always wanted to touch our skin, our hair and they laugh, they laugh with their mouth, with their eyes and even with their skin.
+They always wanted to touch our skin, and our hair and they laugh, they laugh with their mouth, with their eyes, and even with their skin.

 Nothing Blurred the Smiles

 It looked like nothing tore down or blurred down those smiles.
 Along the way to the school and on every road the children appeared from everywhere.
 It looked like they came out from the bushes, from holes in the ground; they were dressed, naked, torn, snotty, dirty, clean, all sizes and ages.

 A lot of them were already running from other villages to accompany us to school, not even their schools.
 They stayed there and participated in all the games and activities we took every morning.
 Sitting on the ground, they waited for the break time to be able to be granted the opportunity to play again.

 Some of them were skipping school along with our students and some were just hanging around with no school to go to.
 We had almost 200 hundred kids waiting for us.
 It was overwhelming.